Skip to main content

 When WebSocket is fine

 WebSocket is the right choice for most applications.
 It’s mature, universal, and performant.
 You won’t notice a difference unless you’re pushing high-frequency volatile updates or operating under significant packet loss.
-Stick with WebSocket (or let auto-detection handle it) when:
+Stick with the default WebSocket when:

 • Your app doesn’t use volatile paths.